Jack Dempsey: Later life

-Dempsey authored a book on boxing titled Championship Fighting: Explosive Punching and Aggressive Defense and published in 1950.
+Dempsey wrote a book on boxing titled Championship Fighting: Explosive Punching and Aggressive Defense and published in 1950.
 The book emphasizes knockout power derived from enabling fast motion from one's heavy bodyweight.

-After the world-famous Louis-Schmeling fight, Dempsey stated he was glad he never had to face Joe Louis in the ring; when Louis eventually fell on hard times financially, Dempsey served as honorary chairman of a relief fund to assist him.
+After the world-famous Louis–Schmeling fight, Dempsey stated he was glad he never had to face Joe Louis in the ring; when Louis eventually fell on hard times financially, Dempsey served as honorary chairman of a relief fund to assist him.

+From the time they boxed together in 1921, Dempsey remained close friends with French world champion Georges Carpentier.
+They visited each other in New York and Paris, got together to commemorate the anniversary of their famous bout and exchanged birthday greetings.

 Dempsey made friends with former opponents Wills and Tunney after retirement, with Dempsey campaigning for Tunney's son, Democrat John V. Tunney, when he successfully ran for the U.S. Senate, from California.
 He was also one of many boxers to attend the funeral of Feab S. Williams, who boxed under the name of George Godfrey.

 One of Dempsey's best friends was Judge John Sirica, who presided over the Watergate trials.

+Dempsey was engaged to Mamie Van Doren, when she was Joan Olander, in 1951.
+Van Doren details the relationship in her autobiography.

 Legacy

 Dempsey was an inaugural 1954 inductee to The Ring magazine's Boxing Hall of Fame (disbanded in 1987), and was an inaugural 1990 inductee to the International Boxing Hall of Fame.
 In 1970, Dempsey became part of the "charter class" in the Utah Sports Hall of Fame.

 He recounted an incident where he was assaulted while walking home at night, telling the press in 1971 that the two young muggers attempted to grab his arms, but he broke free and laid them both out cold on the sidewalk.
 The story of the encounter appeared in the Hendersonville Times-News, and reported the incident had taken place "a few years [earlier]".

 In 1977, in collaboration with his daughter Barbara Lynn, Dempsey published his autobiography, titled Dempsey.
 In tribute to his legacy and boxing career, a 2004 PBS documentary summarized "Dempsey's boxing style consisted of constantly bobbing and weaving.
 His attacks were furious and sustained.
 Behind it all was rage.
 His aggressive behavior prompted a rule that boxers had to retreat to a neutral corner and give opponents who had been knocked down a chance to get up."
 According to the Encyclopædia Britannica, constant attack was his strategic defense.

 In 2011, Dempsey was posthumously inducted into the Irish American Hall of Fame.

-Dempsey was a Freemason and member of Kenwood Lodge #800 in Chicago, Illinois.
+Dempsey was a Freemason and member of Kenwood Lodge #800 in Chicago.